lanl/distphylo/README.md

 ```
 Output: grid_summary_ntips128_1_k500_sorted.tsv and grid_summary_ntips128_2_k500_sorted.tsv files.

-# GETFOREST Branch
+## GETFOREST Branch

-This branch repository provides two user-facing implementations of the Prune-Deep phylogenetic forest reconstruction workflow:
+This branch repository provides two user-facing implementations of the phylogenetic forest reconstruction workflow:

 1. **`prune_deep_forest.py`** — starts from an aligned nucleotide FASTA file and estimates pairwise distances with **JC69**.
 2. **`prune_deep_forest_distance.py`** — starts from a **precomputed pairwise distance matrix** and therefore does not assume a substitution model inside the program.

-Both scripts infer a Neighbor Joining (NJ) tree to obtain scales for the automatic parameter search, run Prune-Deep over theorem-valid \((M,m,\tau)\) combinations, and write the most-resolved split-compatible tree or forest.
+Both scripts infer a Neighbor Joining (NJ) tree to obtain scales for the automatic parameter search, run Prune-Deep over theorem-valid $(M,m,\tau)$ combinations, and write the most-resolved split-compatible tree or forest.
 The user can also provide their own parameter values to avoid NJ based values.

 ---